USI-MSDE-SA-2023/sa--edoriggio/src/sa/model/index.md

 skinparam monochrome true
 skinparam shadowing false

-rectangle "When Components are Ready" {
+rectangle "When a new Version is Pushed on the Deploy Branch" {

-rectangle "Components" as Source rectangle "2 Docker Images" as Measure
+rectangle "Components" as Source rectangle "Composed Images" as Measure

 Source -> [System] : "Ready"

-[System] -> [Measure] : "Images Composed"
+[System] -> [Measure] : "2 Docker Images"

 }

 @enduml
 ```

-{.feedback

-Overlap between Environment and Source/Simulus
-Response and Stimulus Swapped?

-How would you test this scenario?

-}

 ## Scenario #7